zagdrath/zagdrath-xyz/README.md

-# zagdrath.xyz
+# Zagdrath.xyz

+## Description
-Source code to my website
+This repository contains all of the source code to my personal website located at https://www.zagdrath.xyz/.

+## License
+This source code is licensed under The GNU General Public License v3.0.